Skip to Content

 17. Cornish Rex Cat Breed

 The Cornish Rex cat breed has no hair apart from some down.
 Their coat is very fine and can sometimes get a bit of a curl.
-The lack of fur can emphasise those big eyes and ears even more.
+The lack of fur can emphasize those big eyes and ears even more.

 18. Lykoi Cat